 Fire and Rescue NSW (FRNSW) provides fire, rescue and hazmat services in cities and towns across NSW.
 Most of its activities are funded by levies paid by insurance companies and local councils, as well as state budget funding.

-We will also host an on-line public hearing on 31 January 2022.
-Please register here to attend.
+We held an on-line public hearing on 31 January 2022.